 The council has a significant investment embedded in assets, comprising offices, schools, vehicles, houses, ICT infrastructure and equipment, etc. and it is important that these are managed in an efficient and effective manner.
-The council has an overarching Asset Management Strategy which was refreshed in 2017 and underlying specific asset management plans for the main asset categories and these have all been refreshed over the last year or so.
+The council has an overarching Asset Management Strategy which was refreshed in December 2016 along with the Property Asset Management Plan at the same time.
+Service specific Asset Plans covering Open Spaces, Roads Structures, Housing and Vehicle, Fleet and Plant were all approved at the relevant service committees during 2017.
+The next update required is for the Asset Management Strategy and Property Asset Plan at the end of 2021 therefore no updates are required to any existing plans during financial year 2020/21.
 In addition an asset disposal strategy is in place to maximize the benefit from assets that the council no longer requires and this strategy is important in generating capital receipts to support elements of the capital plan.